Brett Boyko

-Brett Boyko (born August 4, 1992) is a professional Canadian football offensive lineman for the Orlando Guardians of the XFL.
-He most recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He has also been a member of the Philadelphia Eagles and San Diego / Los Angeles Chargers of the National Football League (NFL), San Diego Fleet of the Alliance of American Football (AAF), and BC Lions of the CFL.
-He played college football at UNLV.
+Brett Boyko (born August 4, 1992) is a Canadian professional football offensive lineman for the Edmonton Elks of the Canadian Football League (CFL).
+He has also been a member of the Philadelphia Eagles and San Diego / Los Angeles Chargers of the National Football League (NFL), San Diego Fleet of the Alliance of American Football (AAF), BC Lions and Saskatchewan Roughriders of the CFL, and Orlando Guardians of the XFL.
+He played college football for the UNLV Rebels.

 Professional career

-CFL and NFL Drafts
+CFL and NFL drafts

-Prior to the 2015 NFL Draft Boyko gained interest from several NFL teams and he also participated in the NFL Scouting Combine in Indianapolis, in February 2015.
-Boyko was ranked as the number one overall prospect in the Canadian Football League Scouting Bureau's September rankings heading into the 2015 CFL Draft and later fell to 2nd place in the December rankings.
+Prior to the 2015 NFL draft Boyko gained interest from several NFL teams and he also participated in the NFL Scouting Combine in Indianapolis, in February 2015.
+Boyko was ranked as the number one overall prospect in the Canadian Football League Scouting Bureau's September rankings heading into the 2015 CFL draft and later fell to 2nd place in the December rankings.
 The uncertainty of whether he would stay in the NFL led Boyko to get drafted 14th overall in the 2015 CFL draft by the BC Lions.
-Despite the interest, Boyko was not drafted by any team in the 2015 NFL Draft.
+Despite the interest, Boyko was not drafted by any team in the 2015 NFL draft.